Bhaavya/EducationalWeb/README.md

     b.
 TROUBLESHOOT: If the machine lags and runs forever then run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600
         This allow the local host to load everything in a limited time frame.

+Additional components for successfully uploading the project in your computer:
+   -> Downloading the following folders from Google Drive and place them in your project's directory:
+    1. static
+    2. pdf.js

 #### Windows